Western Hemisphere: Mostly in the Eastern Hemisphere (with some land west of prime meridian)

-Below is a list of additional sovereign states which are in both the Western and Eastern hemispheres along the 180th meridian, in order from north to south.
-(France is not listed below due to its inclusion above, though the meridian does pass Wallis and Futuna.)
-With the exception of the United States (due to Wake Island, Guam and the Northern Mariana Islands), all of them are located on just one side of the International Date Line, which curves around them.
+Below is a list of additional sovereign states which are in both the Western and Eastern hemispheres along the 180th meridian.
+France and the United Kingdom are not listed below due to their inclusion above, though both have Western Hemisphere territories east of the 180th meridian, including France's Clipperton Island, French Polynesia and Wallis and Futuna, and the United Kingdom's Pitcairn Islands.
+France also has the Eastern Hemisphere territory of New Caledonia, to the west of the 180th meridian.
+With the exception of the United States (due to Wake Island, Guam and the Northern Mariana Islands), the places below are located on just one side of the International Date Line, which curves around them.